sampsyo/cs6120/content/blog/2025-5-13-superopt/index.md

 ## Results

 * We compare the number of LUTs in the designs extracted using greedy and ILP extraction on the [ISCAS85](https://sportlab.usc.edu/~msabrishami/benchmarks.html) design benchmarks.
-Since finding an exact solution quickly becomes prohibitive in terms of extraction time, (the size of the e-graph and corresponding linear programming problem gets too large), we incrementally increase the number of "rewrite iterations" until 10 rewrite iterations.
-This limits the size of the e-graph by restricting the number of times rewrites can be applied to the e-graph.
+Since finding an exact solution quickly becomes prohibitive in terms of extraction time, (the size of the e-graph and corresponding linear programming problem gets too large), we incrementally increase the number of "rewrite iterations" until reaching 10 .
+This limits the size of the e-graph by restricting the number of times rewrites are applied.
 Some benchmarks/solvers were not able to complete even a single iteration within the 30 minute timeout threshold.

 | Benchmark | No Optimization LUT Count  | Greedy LUT Count | Microlp LUT Count (# Rewrite Iterations) | Highs LUT Count (# Rewrite Iterations) | CBC LUT Count (# Rewrite Iterations) |
 |-----------|----------------------------|------------------|------------------------------------------|----------------------------------------|---------------------------------------|